Vulnerable residential area: Developments in the neighbourhoods

 Since 2018, the number of vulnerable residential areas according to the official statistical definition has been more than halved, from 43 areas in 2018 to 17 areas in 2022.
 Parallel to this, the number of what is today officially designated "parallel societies" has declined from 29 areas in 2018 to 10 areas in 2022.

 Criteria

 Non-Western determination

 The Danish government classifies all 27 EU-member countries, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland, Vatican City, Canada, the United States, the United Kingdom, Australia and New Zealand as "Western countries".
 All other countries are classified as "Non-western countries".
 The Danish government only classifies someone as a "Person of Danish origin" if at least one of their parents were Danish citizens born in Denmark.
 All other people are classified as "Immigrant" or "Descendant [of immigrant]".

+On December 18, 2025, the Court of Justice of the European Union issued a press release stating that the ethnic criteria broke European Union laws, and issued recommendations for Danish courts on how to handle the situation in the future.

 Proclamation Requirements

 After the changes made in 2021, a vulnerable residential area ("udsat boligområde") is defined as a social housing area with at least 1,000 residents that fulfil at least two of the following four criteria: